Bastl34/eBayChangeListener/README.md

 # eBay Change Listener
-eBayChangeListener is a Node.js eBay "Buy It Now" search result watcher.
+eBayChangeListener is a node.js eBay "Buy It Now" search result watcher.
-You can define a eBay Search URL and get immediately notified by eMail if new items are inserted.
+You can define a eBay Search URL and get immediately notified by eMail when new items where inserted.

 # install